There are no products in your shopping cart.

 We do not have information about warts on other parts of the body.
 You may find the NHS information on warts and verrucas helpful.

 Some types of human papillomavirus (HPV) cause genital warts.
-The types of HPV that cause genital warts do not cause cervical abnormalities or cervical cancer.
+The types of HPV that cause genital warts do not cause cervical cell changes (abnormal cells) or cervical cancer.
 If you have genital warts, it does not mean you have or are more likely to get cervical cancer.

 Two types of HPV cause 9 out of 10 cases (90%) of genital warts: